What’s there to say when your child asks why you got divorced? The best way to help your kids deal with a divorce: don’t tell them the truth.

 👆What is Reunification Therapy?
 It is a combination of individual and family counseling designed to repair a parent-child relationship that was disrupted during a divorce or parents’ separation.
 Usually, it’s the alienated parent that asks the court to order and mandate both parents and the children to attend reunification therapy when the children no longer want to follow the court-ordered visitation and parenting plan.

 There’s never a best time for kids and divorce.
 If you want to remove the guilt and stress from the situation, make sure you are prepared for the best way to discuss the topic with your children.
 Be intentional about the process and ways you discuss the subject with your kids, and remember, they will be okay.
+It’s never too early to start building your support system.
+The best way to build your support system is to surround yourself with positive people and think about ways you can build healthy relationships with them.
+Whether it’s talking to a trusted friend, joining a self-improvement group like Yoga, or reading personal growth books, make sure you invest in creating a strong network of supportive relationships in your life.

 If you’re looking for a divorce attorney near you in New Jersey or New York State, Marina Shepelsky is an award-winning lawyer with decades of experience in divorce law.
 Marina has experienced divorce in her personal life and will take your case with compassion and the utmost support for the benefit of your future, and that of family.